ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 use Homebrew since it allows packages to be installed and uninstalled without superuser privileges.

-Open a terminal window and install the ``git`` version control system and the ``curl`` command line data transfer tool with this command:
+After installing homebrew, open a terminal window and use homebrew to install the ``git`` version control system and the ``curl`` command line data transfer tool with this command:
 ::

    brew install git curl